 - Site Manager File Review:

 - Review STCM for discharge records.

-- Review Oculus for Discharge Report Forms (DRFs), Incident Notification Forms (INFs).
+- Review Oculus for DRF's, INF's.

 - Determine what is currently going on at the facility.

 - Discovery:

 - 1 eligible and 1 non-program discharge present at the facility.

 - Now what do we do?

-Newly Assigned Site: Discovery: 1 eligible and 1 non-program discharge
+Newly Assigned Site: Discovery: 1 eligible and 1 non-program discharge.

-- Continue with the file review. - Determine the who, what, when and where, if possible. - Review eligible discharge's program, ATRP, EDI, PLRIP, PCPP. - Review discharge funding caps. - Did the eligibility order include any exclusions or comments? - PCPP Eligibility cutoff date January 1, 1995. - Owners or operators of property that is contaminated by petroleum or petroleum products from a petroleum storage system may apply for PCPP by filing a written report of the contamination incident, including evidence that such incident occurred before January 1, 1995, with the Department.
+- Continue with the file review. - Determine the who, what, when and where, if possible. - Review eligible discharge's program, ATRP, EDI, PLRIP, PCPP. - Review discharge funding caps. - Did the eligibility order Include any exclusions or comments? - PCPP Eligibility cutoff date January 1, 1995. - Owners or operators of property that is contaminated by petroleum or petroleum products from a petroleum storage system may apply for PCPP by filing a written report of the contamination incident, including evidence that such incident occurred before January 1, 1995, with the Department.